Spitroasting

 Prevalence & culture

-The act has little dedicated research, but the broader category it belongs to is among the best-documented in fantasy surveys.
+The act itself has little dedicated research, but the broader category it belongs to is among the best-documented in fantasy surveys.
 In Justin Lehmiller's survey of 4,175 Americans for Tell Me What You Want (2018), multi-partner sex was the single most common fantasy theme, with only a small minority of respondents reporting they had never fantasised about it, and threesomes the most common form of group-sex fantasy.
 Against that backdrop, spitroasting is a familiar entry on mainstream kink and sex-position lists such as Glamour's A–Z of kinks and fetishes and circulates widely in casual and comedic online usage.
 It is far more culturally visible than it is clinically studied.

 Safety, consent & law